Popmotion/popmotion/CONTRIBUTING.md

 # How to Contribute

-Although Popmotion is run by a single individual, contributions are gladly welcomed!

 This guide will run through the types of contributions you can make and how to set the Popmotion repo up, ready for local development.

 - [Types of Contribution](#types-of-contribution)